landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-repeaters-v2/README.txt

 5. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 2.5.9 - January 5, 2023 =
+* UPDATE: Code cleanup.
+* UPDATE: Fixing data sanitization and function organization.
+* UPDATE: Improved update routine for when plugin is updated.

+= 2.5.8 - January 10, 2022 =
+* HOTFIX - Fixed potential issue with missing PHP Class in plugin updater.

+= 2.5.7 - July 3, 2021 =
+* FIX - Fixed issue with empty spaces at the start of the Repeater Templates.
+* UPDATE - Code cleanup and organization.

+= 2.5.6 - June 10, 2021 =
+* UPDATE - Adding activation warning if core Ajax Load More is not installed when attempting to install add-on.
+* UPDATE - Code cleanup and best formatting.

 = 2.5.5 - December 6, 2019 =
 * NEW - Added `CTRL+S` and `CMD+S` support for saving Repeater Templates in the Ajax Load More admin :)
 * UPDATE - Admin UI updates and tweaks for template display.

 = 2.5.4 - May 6, 2019 =